 The far north, accessed via Diego Suarez, is home to some stunning national parks.

-Diego Suarez (Antsiranana) is Madagascar’s fifth largest town.
+Antsiranana, formerly known as Diego Suarez, is Madagascar’s fifth largest town.
 Traditionally rated second in beauty after Rio de Janeiro, its imposing bay is encircled by hills.
 However, its conical ‘Pain de Sucre’ (sugar loaf) mountain lies in the middle of the bay!
 The town is colourful and compact with some great restaurants.
 Usually Diego Suarez acts as the starting point for a visit to the Amber Mountains and Ankarana.
 The surrounding countryside is quiet and picturesque with numerous baobab trees.

 The Amber Mountain National Park lies about 45 minutes to the south.
 This montane rainforest has a comfortable climate (cool and fresh).
 So it makes a good contrast with dry and hot Antsiranana!
 This beautiful park offers great walking and birding with a number of celebrated waterfalls.